wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-exchange/includes/3-configure-messaging-records-management.md

 :::row-end:::
 :::row:::
   :::column:::
-    Remove all messages after a specified period
+    Remove all messages after a specified period.
   :::column-end:::
   :::column:::
     In this strategy, you implement a single MRM policy that removes all messages after a certain period.
 There's no classification of messages, so all messages are affected.
 You can implement this policy by creating a single default policy tag (DPT) for the mailbox.
 However, doing so doesn't ensure that messages are kept for the specified period.
 Users can still delete messages before the retention period is reached.